 It’s safe to exercise in pregnancy.
 In fact, it’s extremely helpful and highly recommended.
 It may not sound appealing, especially if you’re feeling sick, tired, or heavy.
 But trust us, going for regular gentle walks, or relaxing swims can benefit your body, your baby and your labour.

-Take a look at Tommy’s pregnancy & post-birth wellbeing plan to give yourself a mental health MOT.
+Take a look at Tommy’s pregnancy and post-birth wellbeing plan to give yourself a mental health MOT.

 The Royal College of Obstetricians & Gynaecologists (February 2017) Maternal Mnetal Health – Women’s Voices https://www.rcog.org.uk/globalassets/documents/patients/information/maternalmental-healthwomens-voices.pdf